kaung-zaw-hein/brnyr-chatapp-js/README.md

 ### Compiles and minifies for production

-Website made with the pourpose of study and try webRTC.Credit to the lecturer [a link](https://www.udemy.com/user/gryszq/)
+Website made with the pourpose of study and try webRTC.Credit to the lecturer [Marek Gryszkiewicz](https://www.udemy.com/user/gryszq/)